 I look forward to forming great relationships with all you, current and future members of our Chamber.
 Thank you for your continued support of our program.
 Please stop in our Chamber and Visitor’s Center to say hello or to check out our new office in February.
 Here’s to a great year!

 I am Tomi Jean Clifford, the executive director of the Cynthiana-Harrison County Chamber of Commerce.
 I recently accepted this position in September 2015, and I am excited to be a part of such a great organization.

-First off, a little information about myself..
-I grew up here in Cynthiana and attended First United Methodist Church growing up.
-I graduated from Harrison County High School in 2002 and attended Eastern Kentucky University and Maysville Community College as well.
-My Grandparents are Fred and Joann Pensinger, who were one of the first families to move here with 3M and start the company here, and Bonny and Norma Dailey, who owned several small businesses here in Cynthiana, but are most well known for The Village Inn and Bonny’s Salt Risen Bread.
-My parents, Tom and Teresa Dailey, own Dailey’s Body Shop here in town, and my husband, CJ Clifford, owns his own Snap-On tool franchise.
-Business has always played an important role in my life.
+I was born and raised here in Cynthiana.
+I graduated from Harrison County High School in 2002 with four years of All-State Band and Governor's School for the Arts honors and attended Eastern Kentucky University and Maysville Community College in general studies..
+My Grandparents are Fred and Joann Pensinger, who were one of the first families to move here with 3M over fifty years ago and Bonny and Norma Dailey, who owned several small businesses here in Cynthiana, but are most well known for The Village Inn and Bonny’s Salt Risen Bread.
+My parents, Tom and Teresa Dailey, own Dailey’s Body Shop and Towing Service and my husband, CJ Clifford, owns his own Snap-On tool franchise.
+Business, especially small business and ownership, has always played an important role in my life.

 I love the outdoors, hiking and spending time with my family.
 We love hiking at Red River Gorge, canoeing down the scenic Licking River and impromptu picnics at Flat Run Veteran's Park.